Apr 16, 2025 • Edit PDF

 #1.
 How do I annotate a PDF without Adobe?

-To annotate a PDF without Adobe, you need PDF annotation tools like PDF.net that allow you to add comments within the document without altering its content.
+To annotate a PDF without Adobe, you need annotation tools like pdf.net that allow you to add comments to a PDF without altering its content.

 #2.
 Can I annotate a PDF on my phone or tablet?